 - through the government’s education policy of ‘academisation’, increasing numbers of previously state-funded schools moved away from direct local authority control, becoming quasi-independent – and were free to start buying music-related services from a range of providers, rather than only from the music service.
 In other words, market forces started coming into play, resulting in music services/hubs losing their virtual monopolistic status

 Hub names and hub websites

 Most hub names relate to their location, for example, Portsmouth Music Hub.
-However, some use a trendy naming strategy, dropping either or both the location and the word ‘hub’.
+However, some use a ‘trendy’ naming strategy, dropping either or both the location and the word ‘hub’.
 For example, Cantabile (OK, we made that one up, but without much exaggeration).
 Think of team names on The Apprentice and you’ll get the general idea.

 Hub websites range from the good to excellent (an increasing majority) through confusing (eg sites which are just re-labelled music service sites with a token ‘hub page’ created to meet the Arts Council England requirement for acknowledgement of funding) to dire (in some cases, deeply hidden pages within Local Authority websites with copied-and-pasted boiler-plate content).